Minnesota Farm & Rural Helpline

 - Intervention: The Minnesota Farm & Rural Helpline and website connect callers with counselors, help with daily living (like childcare or food assistance), and financial/legal advice.

-The Minnesota Farm & Rural Helpline is a free, confidential helpline available 24/7 for farmers and farm families dealing with stress.
-Users can call the number or access the website for resources related to crisis intervention, daily living assistance, and business/legal help.
+The Minnesota Farm & Rural Helpline is a free, confidential helpline for farmers and farm families dealing with stress.
+Users can call, text, or email a crisis counselor available 24/7 or use the website to access resources related to crisis intervention, daily living assistance, and business/legal help.
 The helpline is funded by the Minnesota Department of Agriculture (MDA).

 The helpline (833.600.2670) has three options when people call or visit the website:

 - Option 1: Callers are immediately connected to staff and counselors trained in crisis intervention and active listening.
-If necessary, counselors can also transfer callers to the National Suicide Prevention Lifeline (1.800.273.8255).
+If necessary, counselors can also transfer callers to the 988 Suicide and Crisis Lifeline (formerly the National Suicide Prevention Lifeline).

 - Option 3: This option connects callers seeking business or legal help, such as financial counseling, mediation, or legal advice, to MDA staff.
-This option is answered 8:00-4:30 Central Standard Time, but callers can leave a voicemail and receive a follow-up call the next day.
+This option is answered 8:00-4:30 Central time, but callers can leave a voicemail and receive a follow-up call the next day.

-- 21 calls to Option 1, which connects callers to a counselor
+- 47 calls to Option 1, which connects to a phone counselor

 Always promote your service.
-Rural and agriculture papers, farm radio, farm and commodity organizations, churches, USDA Farm Service Agency, and other partners have been critical to getting the word out.
-In addition, keep state and local officials informed about the challenges farmers are facing and the efforts to help them.
-Farmers listen to other farmers, so if you can find some who are willing to share their experiences with stress and the strategies they used to cope with it, that can be very compelling.
+Refrigerator magnet clips that promote the helpline have been popular, as have wallet cards that are easy to carry.
+Rural and agriculture papers, farm radio, farm and commodity organizations, churches, USDA Farm Service Agency, and other partners have also been critical to getting the word out.
+Social media advertising, begun in 2021, seems to be particularly effective.
+In addition, keep state and local officials informed about the challenges that farmers are facing and the efforts to help them.
+Farmers listen to other farmers, so if you can find some who are willing to share their experiences with stress and the strategies they use to cope with it, that can be very compelling.

 Farmers and farmworkers